ParagJn/OpenAI-Examples/README.md

 1. openai_client - this uses the latest version of openai = 1.39
 2. openai_connector - this uses older version of openai = 0.28.
 I have maintained this version for error management and compatibility with my older programs.
+3. Code-Assistant - this application is a simple version to generate documentation, process maps and convert the code.